 Data protocol

-The data protocol transmits messages from publishers
+The data protocol transmits messages from publishers to subscribers via a proxy server in a broadcasting fashion.

 Transport layer